ketop/Archlinux/README.md

 i spent some day on comfiguring my archlinux.So keep a backup   -_-!

 ----------------------------------------
-Yes,i am love work on linux
+Yes,i love working on My ArchLinux

-My Software Lists as followings:
+###My Software Lists as followings:
 1> herbstluftwm

 2>  Mendeley